noamlevy81/NeMo-Guardrails/docs/user_guides/community/auto-align.md

-The output of the factcheck endpoint provides you with a factcheck score against which we can add a threshold which determines whether the given output is factually correct or not.
+The output of the groundness check endpoint provides you with a factcheck score against which we can add a threshold which determines whether the given output is factually correct or not.

 The supporting documents or the evidence has to be placed within a `kb` folder within `config` folder.